2022 Real Salt Lake season

-The 2022 Real Salt Lake season is the team's 18th year of existence, and their 18th consecutive season in Major League Soccer, the top division of the American soccer pyramid.
+The 2022 Real Salt Lake season was the team's 18th year of existence, and their 18th consecutive season in Major League Soccer, the top division of the American soccer pyramid.
 On December 13, 2021, RSL hired Pablo Mastroeni to be the sixth manager in club history, removing the interim tag he had held since taking over for Freddy Juarez on August 27, 2021.

 Competitions

 Preseason

 The club's preseason schedule was announced on January 9, 2022.
 Originally, the club would have attended the 2022 Desert Showcase match with Seattle Sounders FC, however, the club opted out from the event due to scheduling conflicts and technical considerations.
 Real Salt Talk was replaced with Sounders' rival, the Portland Timbers for that match The club however, would still train in Tucson.